-Express car shipping costs about 30% more than standard car delivery door-to-door.
-A company that offers expedited or express car transport typically guarantees your choice of (1) a precise Pick-up Date, (2) an exact Drop-off Date, or (3) a guaranteed interval of “x days” from Pick-up to Drop-off.
+Express auto shipping costs about 30% more than standard car delivery with door-to-door service.
+A company that offers expedited or express shipping typically guarantees your choice of (1) a precise Pick-up Date, (2) an exact Drop-off Date, or (3) a guaranteed interval of “x days” from Pick-up to Drop-off.

-♦ Insider Tip: When you pay a premium for Express car transport, request a written guarantee on what reimbursement you can expect if by any chance your Carrier doesn’t meet that date.
-At a minimum, you should expect a refund on the difference between what you paid, vs. the “base price” for standard car shipping which a Transport Broker should also inform you about at the time of booking.
-As an extra measure of good will, a top-tier company also stands behind its express car shipping guarantee with a credit against your base price.
+♦ Insider Tip: When you pay a premium for Express shipping, request a written guarantee on what reimbursement you can expect if by any chance your auto transport company doesn’t meet that date.
+At a minimum, you should expect a refund on the difference between what you paid, vs. the “base price” for standard auto shipping which a Transport Broker should also inform you about at the time of booking.
+As an extra measure of good will, a top-tier auto transport company also stands behind its express car shipping guarantee with a credit against your base price.
 A discount of 10% of the base car shipping cost, or up to about $100, is a reasonable expectation.

 Why do car shipping quotes seem to vary widely?